chaohershi/chaohershi.github.io/_posts/2017-11-13-How-to-Force-HTTPS-Using-the-htaccess.md

 RewriteRule (.*) https://%{HTTP_HOST}%{REQUEST_URI} [L,R=301]
 ```

-Rules do the same job but written in slightly different syntax:
+Code that does the same job but written in slightly different syntax:

 ```apache
 RewriteEngine On